Most Effective WordPress Malware Removal Plugin Guide (2023)

 Step 2: Verify the site using the URL or Domain prefix.

 Step 3: Locate the “Security and Manual Actions; option.
 Click on it and select “Security Issues.”

 Step 4: It will show you your website’s security report, in that tab; you must select “Request a review.”

 Always make sure that the malware is successfully removed from your website before making a review request.
-Otherwise, it would be considered as “Repeat Offender,” and you will not be able to make a request for another 30 days.
+Otherwise, it would be considered a “Repeat Offender,” and you will not be able to request for another 30 days.

 Malware could be a major threat that can remove all your trust and credibility from your website while also affecting you and others.
 So, read the article carefully and know how to remove malware from your WordPress site.

 How to Fix Hacked WordPress WebsiteMalware Website